-- Transition Panel of Examiners.
-The existing panel of 70.6.7. examiners of the different programs or courses of Colleges prior to the effectivity of the 2017 University Students' Handbook shall serve as transition Panel of Examiners and the list of which shall be submitted by the Dean/Campus Director concerned to the University President for approval.
+- 70.6.7.
+Transition Panel of Examiners.
+The existing panel of examiners of the different programs or courses of Colleges prior to the effectivity of the 2017 University Students' Handbook shall serve as transition Panel of Examiners and the list of which shall be submitted by the Dean/Campus Director concerned to the University President for approval.
 Provided, further, that the Transition Panel of Examiners shall serve in such capacity for a maximum period of one (1) year from the effectivity of this 2017 University Students' Handbook.
-Provided, further, that they shall automatically be considered applicants and submit the necessary requirements for their accreditation as Panel of Examiners as provided for herein.
+Provided, further, that they shall automatically be applicants and submit considered the requirements for their accreditation as Panel of Examiners as provided for herein.
 Provided, furthermore, that the maximum number of advisees and membership to the Panel of Examiners provided under sub-Section 70.6.2 hereof shall strictly be observed within the transition period. - 70.6.8.
 Duties of the Chairperson, Vice Chairperson and Members of the Panel of Examiners.
-The Chairperson, Vice Chairperson and Members of the Panel of Examiners. - To raise substantial questions which assess the student's research competence and depth of knowledge; - 2.
-To evaluate and provide rate the outputs of the proponent/s in using the criteria and instrument provided herein; and
+The Chairperson, Vice Chairperson and Members of the Panel of Examiners. - 1.
+To raise substantial questions which assess the student's research competence and depth of knowledge; - 2.
+To evaluate and provide rate the outputs of the proponent/s in using the criteria and instrument provided herein; and - 3.

-- ISBN: 978-971-92915-9-6 (as of January 17, 2018) - 3.
 To suggest ways of improving the thesis/dissertation or culminating project. - 70.6.9.
 Selection of the Thesis or Dissertation Adviser/s.
-The qualified students shall choose from among the list of at least three (3) names provided by the College Dean/Campus Director from the duly accredited Panel of Examiners or faculty members qualified and expressed willingness to serve as adviser. - 70.6.10.
-Signing of a Commitment to Perform Duties and Observe Strict Confidentiality.
-Advisers and the Chairpersons, Vice Chairpersons and Members of the Panel of Examiners shall be required to sign a Commitment to Perform Duties and Observe Strict Confidentiality within five (5) working days upon receipt and acceptance of the proper notice. - 70.6.11.
-Honorarium of the Panel of Examiners.
-The duly accredited Panel of Examiners shall be entitled to a reasonable honorarium per research, study or article and per during the Final Oral Defense thereof as prescribed below:
+The qualified students shall choose from among the list of at least three (3) names provided by the College Dean/Campus Director from the duly accredited Panel of Examiners or faculty members qualified and expressed willingness to serve as adviser.

+70.6.10.
+Signing of a Commitment to Perform Duties and Observe Strict Confidentiality. - Advisers and the Chairpersons, Vice Chairpersons and Members of the Panel of Examiners shall be required to sign a Commitment to Perform Duties and Observe Strict Confidentiality within five (5) working days upon receipt and acceptance of the proper notice.

+70.6.11.
+Honorarium of the Panel of Examiners. - The duly accredited Panel of Examiners shall be entitled to a reasonable honorarium per research, study or article and per during the Final Oral Defense thereof as prescribed below:

-Requirements Amount of the Honorarium (in Php) Requirements Chairperson Vice Chairperson Member Undergraduate Thesis 500.00 350.00 200.00 per member Master's Thesis 2,500.00 1,700.00 950.00 per member Dissertation 3,000.00 2,000.00 1,100.00 per member
+Poguiromento Amount of the Honora (in Php) orarium Requirements Chairperson Vice Chairperson Member Undergraduate Thesis 500.00 350.00 200.00 per member Master's Thesis 2,500.00 1,700.00 950.00 per member Dissertation 3,000.00 2,000.00 1,100.00 per member